smartcontractkit/solana-prediction-game/client/README.md

 yarn install
 ```

-✏ Rename `.env.example` to `.env` in the main folder and provide your `appId` and `serverUrl` from Moralis, plus some other Biconomy API Keys:
+✏ Copy `.env.example` into to `.env` in the main folder and provide Biconomy API Keys:

 ```jsx
 GENERATE_SOURCEMAP=false